jschauma/mstdn/README.md

      -m media	Upload and attach the given media (picture or video).

      -s server	Post the update to this Mastodon server.
 Default: mstdn.social

      -t file	Read the access token from this file.
 Default:
 		~/.mstdn/<server>

      -v		Be verbose.
-Can be specified multiple times to increase verbosity.
+Can be specified multiple times to increase ver- bosity.

 AUTHORIZATION
      In order to use mstdn, you will need to get an access token and place it into a file.
-The token can be retrieved by going to Preferences->Development on your Mastodon server and adding a "new application".
-The application will only need the "write:media" and "write:statuses" privileges.
+The token can be retrieved by going to Preferences->Devel- opment on your Mastodon server and adding a "new application".
+The application will only need the "write:media" and "write:statuses" privi- leges.
 After creating the application, you should be able to copy the "access token" from the application details.

 EXAMPLES
      The following examples illustrate common usage of this tool.

      To send a simple message to the default Mastodon server reading the access token from the default location:

 	   echo "I can't believe I used the word 'toot'." | mstdn

      To post the contents of the file 'msg' together with the image 'file.jp' to the 'chaos.social' instance using an access token from the file '~/mytoken':

 	   mstdn -t ~/mytoken -s chaos.social -m file.jpg <msg

 EXIT STATUS
-     The mstdn utility exits0 on success, and>0 if an error occurs.
+     The mstdn utility exits 0 on success, and >0 if an error occurs.

 ENVIRONMENT
      The following environment variables affect the execution of this tool: